 The Best Soil Mix for Fiddle Leaf Fig Plants

-As for the best soil mix, you’ll find many great pre-mixed soils specifically tailored to indoor tropical plants both online and in your local plant shop or garden center.
+As for the best soil mix, you’ll find many great pre-mixed soils specifically tailored to fiddle leaf fig trees both online and in your local plant shop or garden center.
 As with all soil mixes, you’re ideally looking for a good combination of moisture retention, aeration, and nutrient base.